koseiohara/PythonDirectAccess/README.md

 no arguments.
 read_direct() is executed in this function.
 filein.\_\_recstep is added to filein.rec
-If one of the data element is NaN, Warning is printed (you can comment-out warning lines).
+If one of the data element is NaN, warning is printed (you can comment-out warning lines).

 ## Usage
 To read a single precision no headder binary, this class will be called like below: